 Year 1 – Mandatory Core Units: Programming, Networking; Professional Practice; Database Design & Development; Security; Planning a Computing Project (Pearson-set)

 Specialist Units*: Software Development Lifecycles; Maths for Computing.

 Year 2 – Mandatory Core Units: Computing Research Project (Pearson-set) (30 credits); Business Process Support.

 Specialist Units*: Game Design Theory; Games Development; Internet of Things; Emerging Technologies; Operating Systems.

 *Please note: Specialist Units can be subject to change

 The course is predominantly assessed through the completion of assignment projects.
 Much of the study will require work outside of formal classes, so self-motivation and good time management skills are essential.
 As a guideline you are advised that a 15-credit unit approximates to a learning time of 150 hours.
 Two core units: one 15 credit (Level 4) and one 30 credit unit (Level 5) will be assessed by a mandatory Pearson-set assignment.

-A key progression path is to the second or third year of a degree or honours degree programme, depending on the match of the BTEC Higher National units to the degree programme in question.
+A key progression path for BTEC HNC and HND learners is to the second or third year of a degree or honours degree programme, depending on the match of the BTEC Higher National units to the degree programme in question.
 Depending on the entry requirements of individual universities successful completion of the course will enable you to apply to top up to a range of degree level courses in related subject areas.
-For example Southampton Solent offer BSc (Hons) Applied Computing as a top up with an entry requirement of a HND with Merit profile.
-Please see https://www.solent.ac.uk/courses/undergraduate/applied-computing-top-up-bsc.
+UCAS course search https://digital.ucas.com/search (https://digital.ucas.com/search) will enable you to explore options for Top Up courses available throughout the UK.